apache/flink/docs/tutorials/index.md

 An application may consume real-time data from streaming sources such as message queues or distributed logs, like Apache Kafka or Kinesis.
 But flink can also consume bounded, historic data from a variety of data sources.
-Similarly, the streams of results being produced by a Flink application can be sent to a wide variety of systems, and the state held within Flink can be accessed via a REST API.
+Similarly, the streams of results being produced by a Flink application can be sent to a wide variety of systems that can be connected as sinks.

 <img src="{{ site.baseurl }}/fig/flink-application-sources-sinks.png" alt="Flink application with sources and sinks" class="offset" width="90%" />